CiscoDevNet/node-sparkbot/README.md

 # node-sparkbot

-Yet [another opiniated framework](https://github.com/CiscoDevNet/awesome-ciscospark#bot-frameworks) to quickly build [Cisco Spark Bots](https://developer.ciscospark.com/bots.html) in nodejs:
+Yet [another opiniated framework](https://github.com/CiscoDevNet/awesome-webex#bot-frameworks) to build [Webex Teams Bots](https://developer.webex.com/bots.html) in Node.js:
-- with a simple design to help you learn and experiment Spark webhooks concepts in a snatch,
+- simple design to both learn and experiment Webhooks concepts in a snatch,
-- and flexible enough to let your bot listen to raw webhook events, or directly respond to commands,
+- flexibility to let your bot listen to raw Webhook events, or directly respond to commands,
-- leveraged by a few DevNet learning labs, and bot samples.
+- leveraged by a few [DevNet learning labs](https://learninglabs.cisco.com/tracks/collab-cloud/spark-apps/collab-spark-botl-ngrok/step/1), and [bot samples](https://github.com/CiscoDevNet/node-sparkbot-samples).

 This project focusses on the [framework itself](#architecture) and its [testing companions](./tests/README.md).

-If you're looking for ready-to-run Cisco Spark bots built with the library, jump to the [node-sparkbot-samples repo](https://github.com/CiscoDevNet/node-sparkbot-samples).
+If you're looking for ready-to-run Chatbots built with the library, jump to the [node-sparkbot-samples repo](https://github.com/CiscoDevNet/node-sparkbot-samples).

 ## Quickstart